OberstKrueger/www-oberstkrueger-com/report/appendices/random-notes/index.md

 > From a development perspective it means I can just go ahead and start writing useful little snippets of code and start composing them together into bigger and bigger features as I go.
 So, I'm switching from a top-down style to more of a bottom-up one.
 >
 > - [everyone on Hacker News](https://news.ycombinator.com/item?id=14827848)

+### Technology

+> Arguments about medium always compare the best of the old to the worst of the new.
+See previously, books vs. TV, and before that, oral story tradition vs books.
+>
+> - CGP Grey

 ### The United States